 Let me repeat again that the only change I made to the underlying drawing was moving the eyebrows up.
 I did that so I could add more shadows under the brow ridge like in my reference photo.
 I did not change the shape of the mouth!
 That mouth is the same structure as in my original drawing.
 It looks really different because I added the shadows that were in the reference photo, and I added a little bit more highlight on the lower lip.
-My original version of the portrait on the right is kind of like what often happens on miniatures that we paint.
+My original version of the portrait on the left is kind of like what often happens on miniatures that we paint.
 I drew the underlying anatomy and proportion pretty well, but I didn’t render it with enough contrast, so viewers couldn’t see the shapes very well.

 The revised version looks more realistic and much closer to the reference photo.
 That’s because shadows are realistic.
 Contrast is realistic!
 There are lighting scenarios that create more or less shadow, but unless an object is completely surrounded by light from all angles, there will be shadows.
-And an object completely surrounded by light would look very flat and boring.
+And an object completely surrounded by light looks very flat and boring.
 The shadows on areas that curve away from the light or are obscured from the light help us understand the shapes of objects.
 You can tell that the face in the revised portrait is closer to the viewer than the neck because of the shadow on the neck.
 You can tell that the hollows of her cheeks curve in and down from the cheekbones because of the shadows.
 The lips look so different because the shadows I added give you more information about what shape they are.

 Adding these kinds of shadows is as important on a miniature as it is for a drawing or painting on a flat surface!
 Miniatures are so small that the lighting in our large scale world does not cast shadows on them in the same way as it does on larger objects.
 To make them look real and as if lit by a light source in their scale, you need to paint shadows, including deep shadow in some areas.
 If you are practiced with a form of 2D art, I recommend you try to paint a few miniatures thinking of them as if they were as flat as a drawing, and that should help you feel comfortable adding more of the necessary contrast.